 WRONG – Once you have the correct tools, it is easy to set up a budget based on your income and spending.
 After your budget is set up, it will only take a few minutes to make minor adjustments on a month-to-month basis.

-WRONG- Budgeting is spending based on how much money you bring in.
+WRONG – Budgeting is spending based on how much income you bring in.
 You can’t spend or save more than you make.
 Looking at how much you spent at the end of the month can be a sure way to put yourself in a bind if you didn’t have a plan.

 Budgeting can be an overwhelming word.
 It can summon fear and anxiety for many reasons.
 Such as, being unfamiliar with how to go about it, or being uneasy about analyzing spending habits.
-However, on the journey to FIRE, it is an important first step to taking over your financial future.
-This exercise will help you to work toward your financial and personal goals.
+Others simply don’t have the right tools.

 On this page, we are going to debunk the myths surrounding your monthly financial plan.
 Consider this a clear guide for implementing budgeting into your life.
 We’ll help you make your own budget so that you can fully understand where your money is going each and every month.
 Once you get started and see how easy managing your money is, you’ll never go back.